-Unlock a user password
+Unlock a user account

 Unlock a user account in Splunk Web

-2. In the Users page, check the Status column to locate the user that is locked.
+- In the Users page, check the Status column to locate the user that is locked.

-Unlock a user from the command line
+Unlock a user account from the command line in Splunk Enterprise

-In the command line, type the following CLI command:
+- Type the following CLI command:

 splunk edit user <locked username> -locked-out false -auth admin:<yourpassword>

-About unlocking users in distributed environments
+About unlocking users accounts in distributed environments

 If a user or admin is locked out, an admin can:

-- Wait for the user's lockout period to expire
+- Wait for the user's lockout period to expire.

 - Unlock the user, using the instructions on this page.